Archive for ‘Catholic 101’

 Perhaps you’ve heard it before when you faced suffering in your life: “Offer it up.”
 It’s a hard saying, but what does it mean?
 How can “offering it up” help us to find meaning–and even joy–in our suffering?

 Does your parish offer Stations of the Cross?
 Many parishes do, especially during Lent.
 What is this popular devotion that continues to attract so many people?

 That’s a recent question from one of our readers.
 Read the answer here.
 And if you have a question, e-mail us at: firstname.lastname@example.org.

-Lent begins on Wednesday, March 9.
-The Church calls this a “joyful season” and invites its members to think about and deepen their relationship with God.
+The Church calls Lent a “joyful season” and invites its members to think about and deepen their relationship with God.
 Read more about this wonderful opportunity to prepare for Easter–and for eternal life.

 Scripture is not the only way in which God’s revelation has been passed down to humans.
 Read what the Catholic Church believes about Scripture and Tradition.

 Do you have questions about what the Catholic Church teaches or believes?
 Perhaps you’re puzzled by Catholic devotional practices and rituals.
 Whether you’re a cradle Catholic or a convert, a person from another faith tradition or a spiritual seeker, we hope this new series will help to answer your questions.
 First topic: How do we find meaning in the Bible today?

 What does it take to be declared a saint in the Catholic Church?
 How many saints does the Church recognize?
 Can anyone become a saint?
 Here’s a step by step guide to the process.